TheCode2017/Transfer-market-analysis-Soccer-/README.md

 I performed the following steps:

 Open MS Excel->Data->From Web->Enter the URL of the webpage that you want to scrap->Select Table 1.

-The table will be neatly extracted into MS Excel and all the columns are properly displayed as shown int the output image.Save this as a .csv file.Using pandas.read_csv I loaded this data into a dataframe and started playing with the data.
+The table will be neatly extracted into MS Excel and all the columns are properly displayed as shown in the output image.Save this as a .csv file.
+Using pandas.read_csv I loaded this data into a dataframe and started playing with the data.